emmercm/igir/docs/usage/personal.md

 ## Primary ROM library

 I have a 4TiB external hard drive that I use as my source of truth where I store all of my DATs, ROMs, and patches.
-In general, I'm more interested in cartridge-based consoles.
-Optical-based ROMs can take up a significant amount of space.
+In general, I'm more interested in cartridge-based consoles for space-saving reasons, but I have some optical-based ROMs.

 The file tree in that hard drive looks like this: